awsdocs/aws-cdk-guide/v2/constructs.md

 ------

+**Note**
+Our `NotifyingBucket` construct inherits not from `Bucket` but rather from `Construct`\.
+We are using composition, not inheritance, to bundle an Amazon S3 bucket and an Amazon SNS topic together\.
+In general, composition is preferred over inheritance when developing AWS CDK constructs\.

 The `NotifyingBucket` constructor has a typical construct signature: `scope`, `id`, and `props`\.
 The last argument, `props`, is optional \(gets the default value `{}`\) because all props are optional\. \(The base `Construct` class does not take a `props`argument\.\) You could define an instance of this construct in your app without `props`, for example:

 ------